Aha kawasaki disease guidelines

 Key points from the 2017 AHA Kawasaki disease guideline

 More studies need to be conducted prior to its routine use in clinical .
-It causes a high fever and rash.
+There are numerous international treatment guidelines.About Guidelines & Statements.

-Epub 2020 Oct 1.According to the AHA guidelines, the diagnosis of complete Kawasaki disease was based on the presence of fever for more than 5 days and ≥4 of 5 principal clinical features.
 We took a step-wise approach to identify national guidelines: first, a systematic PubMed and Medline research, including the keywords “Kawasaki disease, Mucocutaneous lymph node syndrome (MCLS), guidelines, scientific statement”; then, a structured search on the official website of national and international pediatric societies .
 Infants and adolescents may present with incomplete KD and are at particularly high risk of developing coronary artery aneurysms.
+Diagnosis of KD requires recognition of a constellation of clinical features (box 1).

 Seven years have passed since the last revision of this guideline in 2013, and various changes have been made to the definition and management of .